Financial Assistance

 Application Process

-Any student who believes they require financial assistance to come to Ormond should apply via the application form below.
+Any student who believes they require financial assistance to come to Ormond should apply via the application form at the bottom of this page.

 Students make one application for financial assistance and the College then determines which scholarship, or combination of scholarships, you could be eligible for.
 You do not apply for a specific scholarship.